Money is the best deodorant.

 One of the many interesting people I’ve become acquainted with during my many trips around the sun, was “William E”.
 (We shall leave out his full name for the sake of confidentiality)

-William E and I were stationed together at Grand Forks Air Force Base (Frost Bite Falls) in North Dakota from December of 1968 until I left for Vietnam in December of 1969.
+William E and I were stationed together at Grand Forks Air Force Base (Frost Bite Falls) in North Dakota from 1968 until I left for Vietnam in December of 1969.
 “Bill”, as he was called, was a “lifer”; a career man in the Air Force, who was on his 2nd or 3rd four-year hitch, I don’t recall which.
 He was still a staff sergeant (E-5) at the time, which was not unusual as making rank in the Air Force during those years was tougher than getting a poodle to seduce an elephant.
 (With the exception of persons who served in Southeast Asia) Bill had already served in the Southeast Asian theater and should have been on track for a promotion.

 A likable, affable fellow, Bill was given the moniker of “Motormouth”, as he had the propensity to jabber non-stop throughout the day.
 After a hard scrabble upbringing in the rural south, Bill had joined the Air Force where he found a home.
 He was married, with two or three kids, and another on the way.
 (He didn’t talk all the time)

 I made several close friends during my “NoDak” days, and Bill was one of them.
 Besides talking, he liked to hunt, fish, and have a beer or two off-duty, and our little bunch partook in those activities as often as we could.
 Bill and his family lived in base housing and I enjoyed many cook-outs at their little home.
 It was always nice to spend time away from the barracks when you could, and Bill and his wife were kind enough to have many of us over throughout the year.